 The Doug Ellis Sports Centre now has a new carpark which can be accessed on Aldridge Road opposite the Johnsons offices.
 Please note that access can no longer be made through the Wellhead Lane entrance.

 Please understand that we are implementing these guidelines based on advice issued by Government and National Governing bodies.
-Keeping our members and staff safe is our priority so please respect our team and fellow gym members by working together to keep our facility open and safe.
+Keeping our members and staff safe is our priority, so please respect our team and fellow gym members by working together to keep our facility open and safe.

 Please do not attend site if you or anyone in your household. are displaying any of the signs or symptoms of Covid 19